ziggy6792/ziggy6792.github.io/content/blogs/amplify-lambda-dynamoDB.md

 # lead: "code first serverless"
 toc: true # Optional, enable Table of Contents for specific post
 categories:
-  - 'Web Development'
+  - "Web Development"
 tags:
-  - 'AWS'
+  - "AWS"
-  - 'Amplify'
+  - "Amplify"
-  - 'AppSync'
+  - "AppSync"
-  - 'DynamoDB'
+  - "DynamoDB"
-  - 'Lambda'
+  - "Lambda"
-  - 'CloudFormation'
+  - "CloudFormation"
 menu: side # Optional, add page to a menu.
 Options: main, side, footer

 draft: false
+description:
-summary: 'Amplify offers the ability to add Lambda functions which use other configured resources including AppSync API DynamoDB Tables.
-This article focuses on creating a Lambda function with Amplify CLI that has access to these tables.'
+summary: "Amplify offers the ability to add Lambda functions which use other configured resources including AppSync API DynamoDB Tables.
+This article focuses on creating a Lambda function with Amplify CLI that has access to these tables."
 ---

 ## Introduction